by Adopt a Pet, | November 19, 2024

 Rather than surrendering, you might want to consider the benefits that could come from rehoming.
 When you rehome, you won’t have to pay a surrender fee, and you’ll have control over who gets to adopt your English Bulldog.

-Even if you don’t know anyone personally, you could use a site like Rehome from Adopt-a-Pet.
+Even if you don’t know anyone personally, you could use a site such as Rehome from Adopt a Pet.
 This site lets you fill out a bio for your dog and even add photos and videos.
 Adopters can then see this information and determine whether they might like to adopt.
 You’ll review the applications and choose the home that’ll be the best fit for your dog.

 Rehome